 Step 1: Create the Google Play Developer Account

 Assuming you already have BES12 up and running, the first thing you’ll need to set up is a Google Play Developer account, which will cost $25 US.
 One very important detail for this step, is that the account must be created using an administrator account from your organization’s Google Domain.
+If you do not use a Google Domain, the Google Play Developer account must be created using the Google account used to set up Android Enterprise on BlackBerry UEM.
 This will tie ownership to your domain, allowing the publication of private applications.
-You cannot use a non-Google Domain account (such as a @gmail.com account) and connect to your Google Domain after.
+If you have set up BlackBerry UEM with a Google Domain, you cannot use a non-Google Domain account (such as a @gmail.com account) and connect to your Google Domain after.
 If you do create this using a non-Google Domain account, you won’t see any options to publish private apps.
 After creation, you can invite any Google user to be an administrator in the Google Play Developer Console.

 Enter the title for your application and then click “Prepare Store Listing”.
 This will bring you to the Store Listing page where you can fill out the application’s description, rating and add screenshots.
 Fill in all the required items on this page.